DOWNLOADABLE COLOR POSTER

 ● Titles.
 Except for haiku and related Japanese forms, each poem must be titled.

-● Poem Width.
-Line limit is 60 characters, including punctuation marks and spaces between words.
+● Poem Line Width.
+Line width limit is 60 characters, including punctuation marks and spaces between words.

 ● Erasure poems and others derived from prose.
 Contestants may not use any material copyrighted by another author as the basis for their poems.
-Please identify your source and verify that it is in the public domain; better yet, use your own prose as your source.
+Please identify any source and verify that it is in the public domain.

 ● Title Page.
-The first manuscript page will include only the title of your manuscript, centered both vertically and horizontally on the page and followed by a page break.
+The first manuscript page will include only the manuscript title, centered both vertically and horizontally on the page and followed by a page break.

 ● Poem Arrangement.
-Page 2 of your manuscript will be the first of your ten poems, with the others following in the order they would appear in a chapbook. insert a page break after the text for each poem.
+Manuscript page 2 of your manuscript will be the first of your ten poems, with the others following in the order they would appear in a chapbook. insert a page break after the text for each poem.

 ● Fonts and Spacing.
-Use a 12-point standard font (e.g., Times New Roman) and black ink.
+Use a 12-point standard font (e.g., Times New Roman) in black text.
 Colored text and script, fancy or unusual fonts will not be accepted.
 Single-space your poems and start lines at the left margin, unless you are clearly using spacing as a poetic device.

 ● Pagination.
-Each page must have a footer with the title of the manuscript in the lower left corner and the page number in the lower right corner.
+Each page must include a footer with the title of the manuscript in the lower left corner and the page number in the lower right corner.

 JUDGING and NOTIFICATION OF WINNERS